-Four years ago, the Texas Gulf Coast was bracing for what all the forecasts showed was a powerful hurricane that would linger in the region for days and cause massive flooding.
-That storm would eventually be called Harvey.
+Five years ago, the Texas Gulf Coast was bracing for what all the forecasts showed was a powerful hurricane that would linger in the region for days and cause massive flooding.
+That storm was named Harvey.

 Before the storm

 I remember several days before, maybe even a week, our chief meteorologist at the television station where I worked as a senior digital editor was talking about a major storm that we need to be watching.
 As the storm gained strength and inched closer to the coast, he was telling us to prepare for days of torrential rain.
 Some of the forecast models showed as much as 70 inches, others showed as little as 20 inches.
 Either way, this was going to be one for the record books.